 You can hardly find a person who has never dreamed of getting rich.
-Most people cherishing such an idea believe that participating in a lottery with huge jackpots is the only way to do this.
-Considering editions of lotteries, there are dozens or even hundreds of millions of such dreamers.
+Most people who cherish this idea believe that participating in a lottery with huge jackpots is the only way to do this.
+Considering the number of lotteries, there are dozens or even hundreds of millions of such dreamers.

 To be sure, those who purchase lottery tickets understand their chances of winning are pretty small, but not all fans of such a pastime realize how low the probability of winning a jackpot is.
 Moreover, almost none of them have thought about the psychological problems associated with gambling.

-We have tried to describe the thoughts and expectations of such people and the consequences of their desires to win the favor of Lady Luck.
+We have tried to describe the thoughts and expectations of such people and the consequences of their desire to win Lady Luck's favor.

 Optimism Bias